MicrosoftDocs/edge-developer/microsoft-edge/accessibility/design.md

 <!-- ====================================================================== -->
 ## Screen readers

 Users who are blind or visually impaired rely on screen readers to interpret and interact with the UI of your app.
-Interpreting involves reading the UI element names, roles, values, and so on, and interacting with the UI involves moving the focus from one element to another and invoking functionality.
+Interpreting involves reading the UI element names, roles, and values.
+Interacting with the UI involves moving the focus from one element to another and invoking functionality such as clicking an element.

 <!-- ====================================================================== -->